 If you just get a new iPhone, in addition to only transfer photos from an iPhone to another, you can actually transfer more data from old iPhone to new iPhone with AnyTrans for iOS.

-iCloud Photo Library allows you to sync photos across all iOS devices.
+iCloud Photos allows you to sync photos across all iOS devices.
 It replaced the traditional Camera Roll and Photo Stream options with an All Photos section.
 There is no 30 days or 1,000 photos restriction either.
 There are some tips to know before starting the tutorial about how to transfer photos from iPhone to iPhone via iCloud:

 How to Transfer Photos from iPhone to iPhone Using iCloud

-2. If you have turned on iCloud Photo Library on your iPhone when syncing photos from iDevice to iDevice with iTunes, you may get a pop up: “iCloud Photos is On.
+iTunes can be one of the most common ways for iOS users to transfer files.
+But iTunes will erase the existing photos in Photo Library when you try to transfer pics to your new iPhone.
+Also, if you have turned on iCloud Photo Library on your iPhone when syncing photos from iDevice to iDevice with iTunes, you may get a pop up: “iCloud Photos is On.
 XXX can access photos in iCloud.
 Photos can be downloaded to your device via Wi-Fi or cellular network”.

-That’s to say you have to turn off iCloud Photo Library on your iPhone, or you can’t finish the sync process via iTunes.
+In this case, you have to turn off iCloud Photo Library on your iPhone, or you can’t finish the sync process via iTunes.
 But if you turn off iCloud Photo Library on your device, all the photos stored in iCloud but not on your device will be erased.

 How to Transfer Photos from iPhone to iPhone with iTunes

 The AirDrop requires iOS 7 on iPhone 5 and later, if you have a few photos to transfer, it’s a good choice.
 But if you have hundreds or thousands of photos need to transfer, this method is not recommended.
+Now, let’s check how to transfer pictures from one iPhone to another using AirDrop:

 When there were no other transfer options available, people used to use the email feature to send and receive content including photos.
 In this method, what you do is that you email yourself all the photos you want to share and then you access your email account on the device where you want your photos.
 Since all it requires is sending an email, you should be done in no time.
-Here’s how to do it.

 Apparently, compared with the iCloud and iTunes way, AnyTrans for iOS offers you a much easier way to transfer photos from iPhone to iPhone.
-Except for photo transfer, it also supports transferring more 20+ files from iPhone to iPhone, including contacts, messages, voice memos, notes, music, etc. Why not free download it and have a try now >
+Except for photo transfer, it also supports transferring more 20+ files from iPhone to iPhone, including contacts, messages, voice memos, notes, music, etc.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >